Josh Sills: Personal life

 Sills' parents, John and Kim, have traveled to every one of his football games since he was nine years old (with the exception of one), racking up over 232000 mi on their 2013 Nissan Altima.

 On January 31, 2023, Sills was indicted by a grand jury in Guernsey County, Ohio on rape and kidnapping charges stemming from allegations that he forcibly restrained and raped a woman in December 2019.
+On August 4, he was acquitted of all charges, and removed from the commissioner's exempt list.